 Accept the fact that it might not work the first time, that she might not want to the first time (but may change her mind later).
 Or even that you might not enjoy it as much as you thought.

-Give things time and experiment a little, but don’t expect that things will necessarily change in one second.
+Give it time and experiment a little, but don’t expect that your sex life/routine will necessarily change in a day.

-If this less formal process really doesn’t work for you, or you want to try something that’s very different from the normal, then take that conversation outside of the boudoir.
+If this less formal process really doesn’t work for you, or you want to try something that’s very different from the normal, it’s perhaps best to take that conversation outside of the boudoir.

-Communicating about sex when you’re both naked is one thing, but doing it when you’re clothed and sitting on the couch is quite another.
+Communicating about sex when you’re both naked is one thing.
+Chatting about it when you’re clothed and sitting on the couch is quite another.

-But if you’ve got a big ask, this is the only way to handle it.
+But if you’ve got a big ask, this is perhaps the best way to handle it.

 How do you go about having this conversation?
-It might not be as tough as you think.
 Here are some ideas for handling it:

 The best place for this kind of discussion is in the living room where you’re comfortable.
 Not in public, and probably not over dinner either!